Tarun9900/swiggy-data-eda/README.md

 ## 📌 Project Overview
 This project presents an **Exploratory Data Analysis (EDA)** of the **Swiggy dataset** using Python.
-The goal is to identify **popular cuisines, sales patterns, and consumer preferences** by applying data cleaning, transformation, and visualization techniques.
+The goal is to identify **popular cuisines, and consumer preferences** by applying data cleaning, transformation, and visualization techniques.

 ---